CommunityToolkit/Labs-Windows/components/TokenView/samples/TokenView.md

 ## Binding

 Binding is supported.
 Collections can be bound by setting a collection of items.
 You can use the `ItemTemplate` to define how your data object is represented.
-The `Header` and `Footer` can be set to display objects at the start and the end of the scrollable area.

 > [!Sample TokenViewItemsSourceSample]